-by Rob Cox, June 2, 2012
+by Rob Cox, November 15, 2017

 I used to say think that caulking the expansion joint was something that only snowbelt pool owners had to worry about, but with freezing temps occuring more regularly in the south these days... it should be on the mind of concrete pool owners everywhere.

 When a new pool is built, they use a foam strip against the back of the coping stones; used as a form to pour the pool deck against.
 This can be pushed down, cut down, or burned down with a torch.
-It works poorly as a base to set your pool caulking on top of, it's usually not tight enough against both sides to prevent the pool caulk from running down in the joint.
+It works poorly as a base to set your pool caulking on top of, because it's usually not tight enough against both sides to prevent the pool caulk from running down in the joint.

-Backer rod is sold in different widths, up to 1" in diameter.
+Backer Rod is sold in different widths, up to 1" in diameter.
 Buy the size that is slightly larger than the widest part of your joint.
 If your expansion joint width varies by a significant amount, you can buy different lengths of different widths.
 You can also use a razor knife to carefully trim a larger backer rod to size.

-Place the backer rod into the expansion joint to a depth of 1/4" below the deck or coping, whichever side is lower (usually the deck may have settled slightly).
+Place the backer rod into the expansion joint to a consistent depth of 1/4" below the deck or coping, whichever side is lower (usually the deck may have settled slightly).
 Don't push it in too deep or you will use a lot of caulking bringing it up to level.
 And if it's not level, you will get standing water, which will grow algae, which looks awful.
 If it gets too deep, use a small screwdriver or hooked pin to pull it up.
-Keeping the rod tight as you insert it into the joint will help prevent it becoming wavy or undulating up and down in the joint.
+Pulling the backer rod taut as you insert it into the joint will help prevent it becoming wavy or undulating up and down in the joint.

 I like to keep a large piece of cardboard on the deck with me, which I move along with the caulking, as I proceed down the edge of the pool.
 Whenever you need to stop, place the caulking gun onto the cardboard quickly.
 Continue in this manner around the pool, moving backwards as you squirt the pool caulk into the expansion joint.